Munawwar/giti/README.md

 # Giti

-A tiny git history and single-file diff viewer for linux meant to be invoked quickly with window maximized from a terminal, for the hybrid TUI-GUI workflow loving devs.
+A `gitk` alternative.
+A tiny git history diff viewer for linux meant to be invoked quickly from a terminal (with window maximized), for the hybrid TUI-GUI workflow loving devs.

-It starts up in around 200ms as startup time is important for repeat invokes from terminal.
+Keeping bloat low and starting up quickly were important design choices for repeat invokes from terminal. giti cold starts in ~200ms and warm starts in <100ms.

-The name was chosen for a short command in the spirit of `gitk`.
-Its Persian meaning of world/universe and life, was a happy coincidence discovered after the name was chosen.
+`giti` coincidentally
+means world/universe and life in Persian.

 ```sh
 ./giti